Vladislav Doronin: Aman Resorts

 Doronin led a group of investors to buy out luxury hospitality company Aman Resorts in 2014.
 In doing so, Doronin became involved in an ownership dispute with Omar Amanat and Aman's founder, Adrian Zecha.
 Amanat had partnered with both Zecha and Doronin to buy Aman, and had been expected to contribute $10 million for a jointly-funded deposit.
 In early January, Doronin received a financial statement showing the money was from Zecha instead.
 The partnership then fell apart: in April, Zecha announced his resignation as CEO and chairman ahead of a scheduled end-of-July departure, and Doronin took over as CEO.
 A week later, Zecha was locked out of his office and was also removed from his Aman-owned home, after which he and Amanat claimed ownership of the company.
 By July, the dispute had escalated into legal matters, with a London High Court temporarily reinstating Zecha, and Doronin suing Amanat in New York City and alleging fraud.

+Johan Eliasch, president of International Ski and Snowboard Federation (FIS), was an investor in Aman Resorts since 2014, loaning the company 25 million dollars and investing another 25 million.
+In 2014–18 Eliasch served as chair of Aman's board of directors and held a 14% stake in the company.
+FIS chose Aspen for the Men's World Cup skiing races in May 2022, two months after Doronin's acquisition of a prime land lot in Aspen and 8 months after the election of Eliasch as president of FIS.